Klowner/tussle/packages/storage-pool/README.md

 `TussleStoragePool` is compatible with transient state providers ([StateMemory](../state-memory), [StateMemoryTTL](../state-memory-ttl)).
-As long as the pool is constructed with the same configuration, then pool state will be reconstructed from the sub-stores as necessary.
+As long as the pool is constructed with the same configuration, then pool state will be reconstructed from the sub-stores as needed.

 ### Configuration